verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ## Logging
 When a Coherence cluster is provisioned, Verrazzano automatically configures it to send logs to Elasticsearch.
-This is done by injecting Fluentd sidecar into each Coherence cluster pod.
+This is done by injecting Fluentd sidecar configuration into the Coherence resource.
+The Coherence operator will then create the pod with the Fluentd sidecar.
 The sidecar periodically copies the Coherence logs from /logs to stdout, enabling the Fluend daemonset in the `verrazzano-system` namespace to ship the logs to Elasticsearch.

+The logs are placed in a per-namespace index named `verrazzano-namespace-<namespace>`, for example: `verrazzano-namespace-sockshop`.
+All logs from Coherence pods in the same namespace will go into the same index, even for different applications.
-This is a standard feature and there is no way to disable it.
+This is standard behavior and there is no way to disable or change it.

-Each log record has the following fields, along with the log message itself:
+Each log record has some Coherence and application fields, along with the log message itself.
+For example:
 ```
- coherence.cluster.name
- role
- host
- pod-uid
- oam.applicationconfiguration.namespace
- oam.applicationconfiguration.name
- oam.component.namespace
- oam.component.name
- verrazzano.cluster.name
+ kubernetes.labels.coherenceCluster        SockShop
+ kubernetes.labels.app_oam_dev/name        sockshop-appconf
+ kubernetes.labels.app_oam_dev/component   orders
+ ...
 ```

 ## Metrics